otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 **Alice**

 1. Receives a message from the Prekey Server:
    1. Verifies that the message type is either `0x0B`, `0x06` or `0x05`.
-Abort
+Aborts
       if it is not.
    1. Verifies that the protocol version of the message is `0x0004` or a higher version of the protocol.
-Abort if it is not.
+Aborts if it is not.
    1. If this is a "Storage Status message":
       * Computes the `Status_MAC: KDF(usage_status_MAC, prekey_mac_k ||
         message type || receiver instance tag ||